 To be honest about it, I spend more time finishing my INUIT paddles than shaping them.
 Part of that is practice from making many of them, most of it is that a good finish just takes many steps and a lot of time.
 My solution is to use a dynel tip for durability with fiberglass protecting the blades as the lightweight cedar is just too soft to take the inevitable banging on rocks, boats and cars.
 Then the paddle gets two coats of epoxy and a minimum of 3 coats of varnish.
-I've been making these for about 20 years now and many of those first ones are still out there so it must be working reasonably well.
+I've been making these for about 20 years now and many of those first ones are still out there being used.

 The Technical Stuff

-INUIT Our original Greenland style paddle, the INUIT, is designed to follow the lines that John Heath described in Sea kayaker Magazine about 20 years ago as the most common style of Greenland paddle found.
-I later had help from a George Ellis who passed away several years ago.
-He was a native paddle specialist from Florida who helped in refining our paddles and determining some standard sizes.
+INUIT Our original Greenland style paddle, the INUIT, is designed to follow the lines that John Heath described in Sea kayaker Magazine about 25 years ago as the most common style of Greenland paddle found.
+I later had help from a Florida paddler George Ellis who passed away now many years ago.
+He was a native paddle specialist who helped in refining our paddles and determining some standard sizes.
 He said they should all be custom sized, but I resisted at the time.
-When I started making them his way it was obviously correct lengths in the last two years have ranged from 78” to 90” with loom lengths from 18” to 24”.
+When I started making them his way it was obviously correct lengths in the last 15 years have ranged from 78” to 90” with loom lengths from 18” to 24”.
 The most common lengths are 86” and 88” with loom lengths from 19” to 21”.
-Every now and then I might have a paddle in stock, but the last 84-19 I built for stock hung around for 4 months while a variety of others went out the door, so I settled on keeping pairs of glued up blanks around so they can quickly be made to size..
-The standard width is now 3-1/2” instead of 3-3/4” as it is easier for most people to get their hand around the smaller blade.
+Every now and then I might have a paddle in stock, but the last 84-19 I built for stock hung around for 4 months while a variety of others went out the door, so I settled on keeping pairs of glued up blanks so they can quickly be made to size.
+The standard width is now 3-1/2” instead of 3-3/4” as it is easier for most people to get their hand around the smaller blade for rolling.
 I have made them from 3-1/4” to 4-1/2” on request.
 The methods I've developed to create paddles makes custom building the norm rather than the exception.
 I normally take 3 weeks from time of order to delivery to your door.

 Take-A-Part paddles are available also.
 I've made them for years on request, but shied away from advertising them as a couple of early ones broke when they were used incorrectly rolling.
 I then added a kevlar seam tape to the connection which strengthened it sufficiently and have had no reported failures for many years.
 I currently use a homemade kevlar seam tape to keep the joint smoother.
 The TAP joint is a black Carbon ferrule system.
 I would prefer my older fiberglass ferrules, but they are no longer available.

-The STORM is a complementary spare paddle we have.
+The STORM is a complementary spare paddle I have.
 It is 68” long with an 8” loom and the blades shaped like an INUIT, normally about 3-3/8” wide.
 It is commonly used as a spare, fastened to the front deck and used with sliding strokes or as a long single blade paddle.
 Again if you would like a slightly different length or blade width we can discuss it.
 72” is the longest practical length for me to make.
 Ive also made a few throwing sticks, one time a lady in New England sunk her boat after throwing her spear thru he skin boat.
 Oops.